 Because the three typical sounds in the piece are the low sound with the fingers (I often use my thumb), the cracking sound with the knuckles and the higher cracking sound, which you make through flicking your fingernails.
 Especially when my fingernails are longer, you hear three different sounds.
 It all clear from Scelsi’s explanations in the preface to Ko-tha.

 I always see pictures of percussionists who play the piece with the guitar on their legs.
 There’s one very good Italian guitarist (she played with the Ensemble Moderne), Elena Casoli.
 She’s very good, and she teaches in Bern.
 Sometimes we play the piece together, where she plays the first dance, and I play the second and third.
-She is a very thin woman.
 She sits on the floor with two guitars and plays the piece on both sides.
 It’s beautiful.
-I could introduce you, if you’d like.

 There are other interesting pieces of Giacinto Scelsi.
 The most famous, although I’m sorry to say, I don’t like it very much, is the Funeralli of Achilles.
 Do you know it?
 But there is another piece for percussion and cello: the Funeral of Carlo Magno.
 Do you know it?
 I like this very much.